expo/google-fonts/README.md

 You can browse all available Google Fonts on [fonts.google.com](https://fonts.google.com).

+[https://directory.now.sh/](https://directory.now.sh/) is a directory / search engine that will let you browse and search through all of the available fonts and show you the appropriate `import` statements you'll need so you can copy & paste into your own code.

 Here are a few examples of the 3020 variants of 991 fonts available: